-At 5,190 m (17,030 ft) it really is a mind blowing stop.
-The wind blows your off your socks and your head feels like it’s going to explode!
+At 5,190 m (17,030 ft) it really is a mind-blowing stop.
+The wind blows you off your socks and your head feels like it’s going to explode!
 You’ll have amazing views of the lake in the distance.

 We were dropped at a small settlement of tents where I sought out my stay for the night.
-I wandered off towards the lake, where young children were begging for a few pennies and adults offered pictures of dressed up yaks.
+I wandered off towards the lake, where young children were begging for a few pennies and adults offered pictures of dressed-up yaks.

 The lake was lovely.
 I already saw it from the train, but up close and personal it was really amazing.
 The surface was so deep blue and the sun put little sparkles on each little wave.

 The night soon came and this was a night to remember.
 I ate some bad noodles and spend many hours outside, walking towards the toilets or throwing up.
 It was a clear night.
 That made it colder, but the sky was dotted with bright stars.
 I

 Friendship Highway to Nepal

 The next day, our tour group returned to Lhasa and we spend the day touring around the Tibetan countryside.
 Numerous adobe houses with Yak poo stacked against the walls.
 Juniper branches in every chimney and everywhere people are traveling.

 We will go by 4×4 to the border with Nepal and travel to Kathmandu.
 Along the way, we will visit some Tibetan towns but the peak of our trip (literally) will be a night at Mt.
 Everest Base camp.

-We head out with the 4 of us, our driver and a young fellow, who supposed to be our guide.
-A guide is mandatory for travelling in Tibet, so we have to take him.
+We head out with the 4 of us, our driver and a young fellow, who is supposed to be our guide.
+A guide is mandatory for traveling in Tibet, so we have to take him.

-As our 4×4 passes, man straighten their backs and look up, while woman glare at our vehicle from under their stray hats.
+As our 4×4 passes, man straighten their backs and look up, while women glare at our vehicle from under their straw hats.
 We arrive in Gyantse and settle in a hotel and treat ourselves to some delicious yak burgers.

 We do not have time to visit the monastery with the seat of the Panchen Lama (2nd in command after the Dalai Lama) but if you get the change, check it out.

 Have you visited the monastery of the Panchen Lama?
 Please share your story with me.

 We attempt a walk in the hills but the local youth is much more entertaining.
-The school has just finished for today and we’re being surrounded by young and eager children, giggling and laughing in an attempt to speak 1 world of English.
+The school has just finished for today and we’re being surrounded by young and eager children, giggling and laughing in an attempt to speak 1 word of English.